harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-1/README.md

 All of these telemetry signals are captured by default using the default configuration of OpenTelemetry in .NET Aspire.

 These defaults are configured in the `app.ServiceDefaults` project.
 Have a look into the [Extensions.cs](./app.ServiceDefaults/Extensions.cs) file.
 Line 20 calls a method `ConfigureOpenTelemetry` on the application builder.
 The different signals for logs, metrics and traces are then configured in lines 46-66.
 These telemetry signals are then sent into the .NET Aspire OpenTelemetry collector where these are captured and then visualized.

+## Finally

+When you are finished exploring, let's head to the [next challenge](../challenge-2/README.md).